plp13/qman/README.md

 ### Packages
 For Arch Linux users, there is a an
 [AUR package](https://aur.archlinux.org/packages/qman-git).

+Prospective packagers should take a look at [PACKAGING.md](PACKAGING.md), which provides help for building the program on various Linux distributions.

 ## Troubleshooting
 Always make sure you are up-to-date with the `main` branch.
 And, of course,